How House Pool Total Value Locked (TVL) is Calculated

 In the future, the max exposure figure will be weighted so the sportsbook can take on more risk than the liquidity currently allows for.
 This takes into account the law of large numbers (LLN) and the sheer improbability of certain events ever happening.
 This can only be achieved once the LFI-vLFI pool has been established, and acts to insure the protocol against such risks.
 This will be designed as the pools mature and the community votes on the programmable parameters of this mechanism.

-House Pool margins of 1.5% are levied on all the bets to incentivise the provision of liquidity and cover platform costs.
-However, bets themselves come with a range of odds and margins.
+House Pool margins are levied on all the bets to incentivise the provision of liquidity.

 In this hypothetical example we will assume a margin of 5% on a bet of heads or tails resulting in odds of 2/0, resulting in a calculation ratio by the LunaFi platform of 1.95.